blue-forest/dropin/README.md

 This repository contains different parts of the drop'in project :
 - [Recipes](./recipes) : contains the source code of the documentation website [dropin.recipes](https://dropin.recipes)
+- [CLI](./cli) : the command line interface to interact with drop'in
 - [Compiler](./compiler) : allows you to compile drop'in code into multiple targets (only TypeScript for now)
+- [Targets](./targets) : contains the source code of the different targets available for the compiler